tejus15/Customer_Classifier/README.md

 Now we are developing a random forest classifier with 100 trees.
 We used 10-fold cross-validation to be consistent and to compare with other models built in this project.
 We ran tests on the values of 1, 2, and 3 depths with 100 trees in the random forest.
 We found that, in this version, depth 3 performed the best, with 71.2% accuracy.
-This model performs slightly better with depth 3 as the accuracy is 71.2%.
-The accuracy of depth 1 is the same for decision tree and random forest.
+This model performs slightly better with depth 3 as the mean accuracy is 71.2%.
+The mean accuracy of depth 1 is the same for decision tree and random forest.

 We performed the same test with 50 trees and received the same results.
-Depth 3 remains our recommendation with the highest accuracy of 71.20%.
+Depth 3 remains our recommendation with the highest mean accuracy of 71.20%.
 Since 50 and 100 trees give the same result, we chose the random forest classifier with 50 trees.

 We now consider k-nearest neighbor modes.
 Using the 10-fold cross validation, we identified the best value of k, by trying various values of k (5-10).
 Before proceeding with KNN, we standardized the independent variables because KNN depends on distances between data points.
 Standardizing the data ensures that few variables does not have a greater impact than the others.
 We performed a k-nearest-neighbor validation for values of k from 5-10.
-We recommend k values of 6, 8, 10 with accuracies of 69.5%, 69.7%, and 70.65% respectively.
+We recommend k values of 6, 8, 10 with mean accuracies of 69.5%, 69.7%, and 70.65% respectively.
 We chose k=10 since it has the highest accuracy among the others.
 Among the models built so far, this model performs worst in terms of accuracy.
 ![image](https://github.com/tejus15/Customer_Classifier/assets/78174194/0850faca-a6fe-403b-90ca-5ae4f827fb1e)